Reiki in Argentina

 On October 30th of 2015, in Mendoza’s province, congresswoman Sonia Carmona submitted the proposed bill known as Law of Acknowledgement and Integration of Reiki.
 The objective would be to “acknowledge and authorize the work of Reiki healers as an integrative and complementary method inside the public and private Health Systems”.

-At the Federal level, senator Silvina Garcia Larraburu in 2017 submits the propose Bill S-4579/16 for a regulation of Traditional and Complementary Medicine.
+At the Federal level, senator Silvina Garcia Larraburu in 2017 submits the propose S-4579/16, which is the Bill for a regulation of Traditional and Complementary Medicine.
 This bill would then help to make official this treatments, and also it would collaborate into creating an Institute that handles all treatments available.
 I sincerely feel hopeful when reading that a politic declares the objective of this bill: “which is to build a new health vision, an integral vision of the human being, and not just curing with excessive amounts of pills”.
 There is even a petition made at Change.org, so even you can help! 😉